py1u/DAU_SWE/vp/dau-docs/docs/swe_lessons/lesson3.md

 ## Learning CSS

+CSS is the most important skill to master for anything looking to do frontend development.
+While there are many javscript libraries and tools that allow you to build modern and advanced user interfaces, learning CSS from the beginning while building a strong understanding of its many properties and tricks will speed up the tedious frontend development that most developers face.

+We cover common properties and ideas of using vanilla CSS.
+Later on we will explore Tailwind and React.
 ### What is CSS
 - Stands for Cascading Sytle Sheets
 - Styles and makes a webpage look nice